 Control Deer Damage

 Many homeowners are experiencing significant damage to their expensive ornamental trees and shrubs from deer feeding.
-Xceptional Wildlife Removal offers a deer repellent program designed to help protect your valuable plantings from being damaged by the expanding number of deer in our area.
+Some Wildlife Removal professionals offer a deer repellent program designed to help protect your valuable plantings from being damaged by the expanding number of deer in our area.

 Our tried-and-true program combines the use of scent and taste aversions on a regular schedule to discourage deer from damaging your plant material.
 These products are used to modify deer feeding and help reduce the activity of deer carrying ticks bearing Lyme disease on your property.